cs573-21s/01-ghd3/README.md

-CS 573: Data Visualization
-===
 Assignment 1 - Hello World: GitHub and d3
 ===
+CS 573: Data Visualization
 Imogen Cleaver-Stigum
 February 2021

-Design Elements
+Technical and Design Elements
----
+===

 The sheep is made of circles (the body and wool, as well as the open eyes), an ellipse (the head), rectangles (the legs), polygons (the hat and hooves), paths (the sleepy eyes).